-- What is one way to experience God's goodness in your daily life through what you learned in the service? - How have you been fulfilling your commitment from last week to try to show goodness to a specific person?
+- What is one way to experience God's goodness in your daily life through what you learned in the service? - How have you been fulfilling your commitment from last week to be good to people even when it's difficult?